peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string displayName,
         string address);

-Initializes a new instance of the NamedAddress class using the given display name and email address.
+Initializes a new instance of the class using the given display name and email address.

 <b>Parameters:</b>